EdgeEX — Course options overview

 Overview

-Course options can be configured for a Course, Section, or Enrollment.
-They control the way a course behaves for a whole district, one section, or a particular student.
+Course options can be configured for a district, school, section, or enrollment

 Note